MicrosoftDocs/fabric-docs/docs/data-explorer/database-editor.md

 # Create a database and get data

-In Kusto (TODO- service name), you can create workspaces.
-In those workspaces you can create databases, tables, queries, etc.
+In Data Explorer, you'll interact with your data in the context of databases.
+A single workspace can hold multiple databases, and each database can hold multiple tables.

 In this article, you'll learn you how to get data in a new or an existing database.
 Once your database has data, you can proceed to query your data using Kusto Query language in a KQL query set.

 ## Prerequisites

 * Power BI Premium subscription.
-For more information on Power BI Premium subscriptions, see [How to purchase Power BI Premium](/power-bi/enterprise/service-admin-premium-purchase).
+For more information, see [How to purchase Power BI Premium](/power-bi/enterprise/service-admin-premium-purchase).
 * A workspace.
-For more information on how to create a workspace, see [TODO- Trident specific workspace]().
+For more information, see [TODO- Trident specific workspace]().
 * A data source.

 To get data in your database, you can either [Create a new database](#create-a-new-database) or [Access an existing database](#access-an-existing-database).

 ## Create a new database

-After you've created your workspace, you're now going to create a new database within your selected workspace.
-To create a new database within your workspace:

 1. Select **New** on the ribbon then select the entry titled **Kusto Database**.